ygemici/osz/docs/memory.md

 Memory Mapping
 --------------

-All processes have their own memory mappings.
+All tasks have their own memory mappings.
 Some pages are different, some are shared.
 Device [drivers](https://github.com/bztsrc/osz/tree/master/docs/drivers.md) are a special tasks, with a slightly different mapping, as MMIO areas are writable in their bss segment.
 They are also allowed to execute in/out instructions, and therefore access IO address space.